YoungDu/PopUpAnimation/README.md

 # PopUpAnimation
 Android demo for pop up bottom menu.

-Click on the ImagButton to open the sliding Window
+Click on the ImageButton to open the sliding Window